- The marsupial is one of the three major groups of mammals, along with placental mammals and monotremes (egg-laying mammals).

 The ability to produce milk through mammary glands is a defining feature of all mammals.
 Even the egg-laying mammals such as the platypus and echidna will feed their young with milk.
 In marsupials, the milk is produced from the nipples, located within or sometimes above the pouch.

 Although they can produce milk, the actual life cycle of the marsupial differs significantly from placental mammals.
 The newly born offspring (also known as a joey) is born at a very early stage of development, when it’s still small as a bean and lacking fur.
-After it’s about a few weeks old, the joey will crawl from the birth canal into the mother’s pouch and remain attached to the nipple until it is ready to begin learning how to survive on its own.
+After it’s a few weeks old, the joey will crawl from the birth canal into the mother’s pouch and remain attached to the nipple until it is ready to begin learning how to survive on its own.
 This roughly corresponds to the end of what would be the fetal development of placental mammals.

 While some marsupials do have temporary placentas, the marsupial development still differs dramatically from the development of placental mammals, despite the presence of mammary glands.
 Even after leaving the pouch, the joey will sometimes return there for safety and refuge until it’s fully independent.